Across all aspects of a pupil's performance in school, we use The CFS Way to illustrate how they are currently doing.

 Pupil Progress Consultations (PPCs)

-- Year 7 is in Justice Term, as well as an opportunity to meet the tutor and English/Maths teacher in September.
+-Year 7 is in Spring Term, as well as an opportunity to meet the tutor and English/Maths teacher in September.

-- Year 9 is in Justice Term, along with GCSE Guided Choices Evening.
+-Year 9 is in Autumn Term, with GCSE Guided Choices Evening in Spring Term.

-• Year 11 have two PPCs a year, in Temperance and Justice Terms, following mock examinations.
+Year 11 have two PPCs a year, in Autumn and Spring Terms, following mock examinations.

 Written Reports

-• In Years 7-10 parents receive a progress report at the end of each term
+- In Years 7-10 parents receive a termly progress report.

-• In Year 11 parents receive a progress report at the end of each half term until Easter.
+- In Year 11 parents receive a progress report at October half term and after mock examinations.

-• The scheduling of these reports is released at the start of the academic year to teachers and parents.
+- The scheduling of these reports is released at the start of the academic year to parents.

 - ‘On Track’ radar plot.
 In Key Stage 3 this is comparing required progress to meet end of Year 11 target grade against actual progress.
-In Key Stage 4 this is comparing GCSE target grades against GCSE predicted grades.
+In Key Stage 4 this is comparing GCSE target grades against current attainment grades.
 Pupils receive further detail in assessment feedback.
 Follow this link for our ‘On Track’ measures.

 - Key colour coded information: Attendance, House Points, Behaviour Points.